 Kosovo is working continuously to incorporate international norms and conventions into its laws against drugs.
 In 2008, the Parliament of Kosovo approved the Law on Narcotic Drugs, Psychotropic Substances and Precursors which considers the use, possession, production and trafficking of illicit drugs as violations against the Criminal Code of Kosovo.
 Possession of narcotic drugs, psychotropic substances or analogues are punished by a fine and by imprisonment of one to three years.
 However, according to Article 57 of the Criminal Code, mandatory treatment may be imposed and sentences suspended if the criminal offense was related to drug or alcohol addiction.
-According to interview partners at the Ministry for Internal Affairs (MoIA) and the prison health department however, there are only very few treatment options available in the country and these are not well known to the judges.
+The Law on Narcotic Drugs, Psychotropic Substances and Precursors is currently being amended.
+According to interview partners at the Ministry for Internal Affairs (MoIA) and the Prison Health Department however, there are only very few treatment options available in the country and these are not well known to the judges.
 Any person caught by the police for the possession, use, production and trafficking of drugs is considered to be a suspect or a drug-related offender.
 Such offenders are registered in the database of the Kosovo Police.
-The law specifies also the administration and management of methadone to be used for opioid substitution treatment (OST).
+The law specifies also the administration and management of Methadone to be used for opioid substitution treatment (OST).
 The administrative instructions are currently being amended by an inter-agency working group of experts.